lubuntu-team/manual/source/3/3.1/3.1.8/lxqt-sudo.rst

 Version
 -------
-Lubuntu ships with 0.14.1 of lxqt-sudo.
+Lubuntu ships with 0.14.1 of lXQt-sudo.

 Screenshot
 ----------